Fresno, California: Highways

-Fresno is served by State Route 99, the main north–south freeway that connects the major population centers of California’s Central Valley.
+Fresno is served by State Route 99, the main north–south freeway that connects the major population centers of California's Central Valley.
 State Route 168, the Sierra Freeway, heads east to the city of Clovis and Huntington Lake.
 State Route 41 (Yosemite Freeway/Eisenhower Freeway) comes into Fresno from Atascadero in the south, and then heads north to Yosemite National Park.
 State Route 180 (Kings Canyon Freeway) comes from the west via Mendota, and then east through the city of Reedley to Kings Canyon National Park.

-Fresno is the largest U.S. city not directly linked to an Interstate highway.
+Fresno is the most populous U.S. city not directly linked to an Interstate highway.
 When the Interstate Highway System was created in the 1950s, the decision was made to build what is now Interstate 5 on the west side of the Central Valley, and thus bypass many of the population centers in the region, instead of upgrading what is now State Route 99.
 Due to rapidly rising population and traffic in cities along SR 99, as well as the desirability of Federal funding, much discussion has been made to upgrade it to interstate standards and eventually incorporate it into the interstate system, most likely as Interstate 7 or 9.
 Major improvements to signage, lane width, median separation, vertical clearance, and other concerns are currently underway.

 Bus services

 Fresno Area Express (FAX) is the city's primary public transit system, which operates eighteen routes and Handy Ride, a paratransit operation.
 FAX introduced a frequent bus service called FAX15 in January 2017 with buses operating every 15 minutes on Cedar and Shaw Avenues.
 The FAX Q line, which the agency brands as bus rapid transit, was introduced in February 2018 and offers service as often as every 10 minutes on Blackstone Avenue, Ventura Avenue and Kings Canyon Road.

 As the county seat and the largest city in the region, Fresno also sees service from neighboring regional bus services including Clovis Transit, Fresno County Rural Transit Agency, Kings Area Regional Transit, and Visalia Transit's V-LINE.
 Intercity and long-distance bus services are provided by Greyhound.

 The Yosemite Area Regional Transportation System added summer seasonal service between Fresno and Yosemite National Park in May 2015.

 The city once provided trolley service during the late 19th and early 20th century.
 Known as the Fresno City Railway Company and later the Fresno Traction Company, the service operated horse-drawn streetcars from 1887 to 1901.
 Electric streetcars were introduced in 1903.
 The electric streetcars were used until 1939.
+A proposal to include a modern light rail system in long-term transportation plans was rejected by the Fresno County Board of Supervisors in January 1987.